 Stage 3 (red): The most basic, these are best for ages 10 and younger, and they’re ideal for smaller courts.

-Stage 2 (orange): More advanced, these balls keep down lift and are best on courts with a slightly reduced length.
+Stage 2 (orange): More advanced, these balls keep lift down and are best on courts with a slightly reduced length.

 Pressureless balls are great for training, and often, you’ll be toting around a lot.
 Some large sets come with a variety of options for lugging and storing the balls.
 Mesh bags, totes, and plastic buckets are all possibilities that make for greater convenience and ease.
 The bucket is especially fun for skilled tennis players who like to hit the ball in the bucket when it’s time to pack up.